 Family Law Attorneys Representing Individuals in Atlanta

 When couples divorce, one aspect of the resulting decree is the division of marital assets.
 In Georgia, marital assets can include not only real and personal property but also bank accounts, investments, and pension plans, which can often be very valuable.
 However, properly dividing pensions can be complicated.
-At the Law Firm of Thomas C. Rowsey, our family law lawyers have extensive experience assisting clients in the Atlanta area with complicated matters, including how to divide pension plan benefits in divorce.
+At Rowsey & Stelter, our lawyers have extensive experience assisting clients in the Atlanta area with complicated family law matters, including how to divide pension plan benefits in divorce.
 We proudly serve individuals from communities throughout Fulton, DeKalb, and Cobb Counties, including Roswell, Alpharetta, and Sandy Springs.

 Dividing Pension Plans as Marital Assets

 In Georgia, marital assets are divided “equitably” between the spouses in divorce.
 Equitable does not mean “equal” but “fair.”
 Pension funds constitute marital assets subject to division if marital assets were used to create or fund them.